tristankitto/ANDIE/README.md

 ## createMenuBar
 In the `Andie` class parts of the `createAndShowGUI` method have been moved out into a new public method called `createMenuBar`.
 This has been done to let classes other than `Andie` to remake the menu bar, allowing for multilingual support to take effect as soon as the language is chosen, rather than requiring the program to be restarted entirely.

+# **User Guide**
+**ANDIE** has many filters and functions to be used to transform and apply filters to images.
+A list of functions and their uses can be found below:

+## File
+- Open
+    - The open option brings up a menu for a user to select an image to be opened and edited in **ANDIE**.
+Any image that is invalid (such as corrupt images), or any non-image file, will display an error to the user and prompt them to choose a different file instead.
+- Save
+    - This function saves the edits made to an image in a new file (imagename.ops) along side the original (undedited) image.
+Using the save function will not overwrite the original image with the new changes, it will only allow for the original image to be reopened inside **ANDIE** with its changes still showing and allowing the user to continue to remove or add more filters.
+- Save As
+    - This function is the same as Save but gives the user the option to save their image to a different directory with a different name.
+This function prompt the user to type a name for their file and choose where to save it.
+It will then create a copy of the original (unedited) image and give it the name inputted by the user.
+It will also create a .ops file with the new name entered by the user.
+- Export
+    - Export allows the user to save the changes made to their image in a permanent manner.
+It will create a new image in a directory of the users choice with a new name of the user's choice.
+This new image will have all of the filters applied in **ANDIE** showing and they will not be able to be removed.
+Using export does not destroy the original (unedited) image used before exporting so the user can still make changes and create a new exported image if they wish.
+- Exit
+    - Exit will exit **ANDIE**.
+If the user's image is unsaved then they will be prompted to save before closing, but have the option to decline.

+## Edit
+- Undo
+    - The undo function allows the user to undo their most recent change to the current image.
+If there is nothing to undo then the user will be made aware of this.
+- Redo
+    - The redo function allows the user to redo their most recently undone change to the current image.
+If there is nothing to redo then the user will be made aware of this.

+## View
+- Zoom In
+    - This function will zoom in the user's image by 10%.
+This does not make permanent changes to the image, it rather just changes the way the image is displayed inside of **ANDIE**.
+- Zoom Out
+    - This function will zoom out the user's image by 10%.
+This does not make permanent changes to the image, it rather just changes the way the image is displayed inside of **ANDIE**.
+- Zoom Full
+    - This function will change the zoom of the user's image to be at 100$ (i.e. it will be displayed in the image's true size).
+This does not make permanent changes to the image, it rather just changes the way the image is displayed inside of **ANDIE**.
+- Rotate Clockwise
+    - This will rotate the image clockwise by 90 degrees.
+- Rotate Anticlockwise
+    - This will rotate the image anticlockwise by 90 degrees.
+- Rotate 180 Degrees
+    - This will rotate the image by 180 degrees.
+- Flip Horizontally
+    - This will flip the image along its vertical axis, make the image be horizontally flipped.
+- Flip Vertically
+    - This will flip the image along its horizontal axis, make the image be vertically flipped.
+- Resize
+    - This function will change the size of the image.
+This, unlike zooming, will make a permanent change to the image (if the image is exported or saved).
+This function uses an input taken from the user, the minimum value allowed is 0% and the maximum is 200%.

+## Filter
+- Mean Filter
+    - This filter will apply a blur to the image based on the average colour of each pixel's neighbouring pixels.
+This filter depends on a radius input, the minimum value for the radius is 1 and the maximum is 10.
+- Soft Blur
+    - This filter will apply a soft blur that is constant for any image (i.e. it will blur any image by the same amount every time it is applied).
+- Sharpen Filter
+    - This filter will make an image appear sharper.
+That is, the pixels of the image will be made to have greater differences between different colours.
+- Gaussian Blur
+    - This filter will apply a blur to the image based on a Gaussian formula.
+This filter depends on a radius input, the minimum value for the radius is 1 and the maximum is 10.
+- Median Filter
+    - This filter will apply a blur to the image based on the median colour of each pixel's neighbouring pixels.
+This filter depends on a radius input, the minimum value for the radius is 1 and the maximum is 10.

+## Colour
+- Greyscale
+    - This filter will change the image's colours to be in greyscale instead of full colour.
+- Invert colours
+    - This filter will invert the image's colours.
+That is, it will take the RGB value of each pixel and set the new RGB value to 255 (the maximum value for RGB) minus the current RGB value.
+- Brightness/Contrast
+    - This filter will change the brightness and contrast of the image.
+The user will be prompted to input a percentage change for the brightness and then a percentage change for the contrast.
+The minimum percentage for both brightness and contrast is -100% and the maximum for both is 100%.
+0% brightness or contrast will leave the image unchanged.

+## Language
+- Languages
+    - Each option in the language menu simply changes the language of each UI element of **ANDIE**.
+For example, changing the language to Māori will display every menu name, menu item, and pop-up box (for errors or for user inputs) in Te Reo Māori.
+The same goes for all languages available.
+Each language option displays the language name in the current language, and beside that the name in the language itself.
+For example, if the current language is Spanish then the option to choose the English language will display as `Inglés (English)`, or if the current language is Japanese then the option to choose French will display as `フランス語 (Français)`.
+- Language Preference
+    - Whenever a user selects a language that language is automatically saved as the user's new default language.
+Every time the user reopens **ANDIE** they will find the program in the last language they selected and it will stay as that language until a new language is selected.